 Our immune system or terrain is everything and anything.
 Our internal terrain not only effects our health but our behaviours, emotions and choices too.
-One of the ways to lower the immune system is through the ‘F.E.A.R’ (false evidence appearing real).
-When we are fearful our immune system is suppressed, thus making way for pain, inflammation and disease.
+One of the ways to lower the immune system is through stress (fight or flight) including ‘F.E.A.R’ (false evidence appearing real).
+When we are stressed and fearful our immune system is suppressed, thus making way for pain, inflammation and disease.
 The best way to control people is always through fear.
 A 2014 research paper stated : “A conscious state of fear has access to a vast number of other cognitive and behavioral processes , with the result that fear modulates attention, memory, perception, and decision-making”.
 Ralph Adolphes

 So build a healthy immune system